 Generally located on public streets, the District and Ministry are to take the lead in providing appropriate support facilities as part of bicycle infrastructure projects.
-The District will also seek contribution toward cycling amenities through Development Cost Charges (DCCs) and other financial contribution as land development supports frontage improvements and broader network improvements.
+The District will include cycling amenities as part of Development Cost Charge (DCC) improvements, and will seek financial and amenity contributions for frontage improvements and broader network improvements as part of the land development process.